ihab000/IoT-security-system-using-Raspberry-Pi/IOT_Home_Surveillance/README.md

                                                  # IOT Home_Surveillance
+##  Abstract:
   To build a security system that runs on Raspberry Pi to detect the motion and capture the picture of the person and send image notification to my dropbox API.
+As I live in an apartment, where the maintainence people also have keys for every apartment in the building.
+I wanted to install my own raspberry pi surveillance camera to monitor if anyone enters my apartments when I am not at home.
+Hence I turn on my raspi server when I leave home and will get the updates remotely in my dropbox if someone enters my house.

 ## Directory Structure
     |__IOT_Home_Surveillance              # IOT Home Surveillance Project directory